gokuze345/Cannabis-Seeds1/README.md

 # Cannabis-Seeds1
-Regular seeds are frequently used by breeders and farmers for breeding or to maintain genetic variety.
+Regular seeds are frequently used by breeders <a href="https://justcannabisseed.com/">free pot seeds</a> and farmers for breeding or to maintain genetic variety.